“The study of engineering must be approached from new technologies, especially if we can use them as teaching tools.”

 These are some of the projects students have made in class:

 We want to invite all teachers and students who are interested in this topic to develop areas of application with 3D technologies, to foster new learning methods that they can assess themselves.

 About the authors

 Jesús Vicente González Sosa (email@example.com) holds a Ph.D. in Mechanical Engineering.
-He is currently a professor at the School of Engineering and Science, Department of Mechanics and Advanced Materials of Tecnológico de Monterrey, Mexico City Campus.
+He is currently a professor at the School of Engineering and Sciences, Department of Mechanics and Advanced Materials of Tecnológico de Monterrey, Mexico City Campus.